valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.

-And finally, automation guarantees a __modern software architecture:__ systems will always be container-ready, API-based, logic will be always shared between UIs and APIs (no more logic in UI controllers), and predictable for maintenance teams.
+Automation guarantees a __modern software architecture:__ _container-ready_, _API-based_, with _shared logic_ between UIs and APIs (no more logic in UI controllers), in a predictable structure for maintenance.

 </details>